Divorce Modifications Attorney

 Modifying Certain Terms

 There are certain terms of a divorce agreement, such as property division, that are generally not subject to modification.
-However, the law recognizes that when a person’s circumstances have substantially changed, it may be necessary to change certain aspects of the agreement.
+However, California divorce law recognizes that when a person’s circumstances have substantially changed, it may be necessary to change certain aspects of the agreement.
 A substantial change in circumstances may include the loss of a job, a remarriage or a need to move out of state.

 One of the most frequently modified aspects of a divorce decree are those involving child custody and visitation.
 These are usually sought when one parent is planning to relocate, or when there have been accusations of neglect or abuse.
-Another aspect that is often modified is the terms of child support, particularly when a parent has lost a job or, alternatively, when he or she has received a substantial bump in income.
+Another aspect that is often modified in changing a divorce decree is the terms of child support, particularly when a parent has lost a job or, alternatively, when he or she has received a substantial bump in income.
 If spousal support, or alimony, is part of a divorce agreement, that may be modified upon remarriage or when the spouse receiving payments has become self-sufficient.

 Contact Our Family Law Attorney In California